-- We work directly with you to design treatments and select fabrics right at your home.
+- We work directly with your decorator to design treatments and select fabrics right at your home.
 Then,

 we custom fabricate your order locally at our shop.

 ● Professionally made Window Treatments, Drapes, Panels, Roman Shades, Cornices, Swags, Bedspreads, Duvets, Dust Ruffles, Upholstered Headboards, and Pillow Shams.

 ● We also do Slip Covers for Chairs and Small Sofas.

 ● Hundreds of Fabrics to Choose From - From the major manufacturers.
 See how they look on-sight in the daylight of your home.

 We're Flexible - We have no problem doing your project with your material and will happily give you pricing and yardage quotes!

 ● Call us at 651-653-3335...
 We'll answer questions, make suggestions...

 | Here's How We Work - Window